-During the COVID-19 pandemic, teams from Vancouver Coastal Health's Long-Term Care team work closely with the staff at the long-term care home, Public Health Officers and Infection Prevention and Control to contain a COVID-19 outbreak and keep residents safe.
-That is our priority.
+During the COVID-19 pandemic, teams from Vancouver Coastal Health's long-term care and assisted living team work closely with the staff at each home, Public Health Officers and Infection Prevention and

 The COVID-19 disease is particularly serious in vulnerable seniors and can lead to pneumonia, respiratory failure, and in some cases death.
 Those who live in long-term care and assisted living homes or have other medical conditions are at highest risk of infection and severe illness.

-Vancouver Coastal Health, like all health authorities across the province, has undertaken extensive preparations to protect and care for residents living in all long-term care homes.
+Vancouver Coastal Health, like all health authorities across the province, has undertaken extensive preparations to protect and care for residents living in all long-term care and assisted living homes.
 These measures include:

-Isolation of Cases: To prevent the spread of COVID-19 we take all possible steps to keep residents who have COVID-19 in their rooms while they are recovering.
+Isolation of potential and positive cases: To limit exposure of our homes, people who move in, or are returning from overnight hospital admission are required to isolate in a private room for 14 days.
+To prevent the spread of COVID-19 we take all possible steps to keep residents who have COVID-19 in their rooms while they are recovering.

-Physical Distancing: During an outbreak we reduce group and social activities to decrease the risk of transmission.
-This may mean that enjoyable activities are put on hold.
+Physical distancing: We have reduced large group and social activities to decrease the risk of transmission.

-Limiting to work at one location: Staff are working at only one location.
-They are not moving between facilities.
+Limiting to work at one location: Staff are working at only one long-term care location.

-All residents and staff in a long-term care home with a COVID outbreak are proactively monitored and will be tested if they develop respiratory or gastrointestinal illness compatible with COVID-19.
+All residents and staff in a long-term care or assisted living home with a COVID outbreak are proactively monitored and will be tested if they develop signs or symptoms of COVID-19.

-If they test positive families will be notified and we will take steps to ensure they get the care they need.
-The resident's health-care team will work with families to make that decision based on their condition.
+If residents test positive families will be notified and we will take steps to ensure they get the care they need.
+The resident's health-care team will work with families to make decisions based on their condition.

 We understand isolation is a significant issue among the elderly and particularly during this pandemic period when many new policies and extraordinary measures are in place for everyone's protection.
 We are working on creative ways to get families in touch with their loved one that will not compromise their safety, or the safety of other residents or staff.

-During an outbreak we have regular meetings to see what is happening in the facility, what stage we are at, what measures need to be in place and which can be discontinued or replaced with something else.
-We do relax the measures as appropriate but we have to make sure we don't relax them to the point where transmission happens again.
+During an outbreak we have regular meetings to see what is happening in the facility, what stage we are at, and what measures need to be in place.
+We do relax the measures as appropriate but we have to make sure we don't relax them to the point where transmission happens.
 We understand the measures cause harm as well as benefit and do our best to minimize the impact on residents.

 Please contact the site for more details on what you can do to reach your loved one.
 Please be patient if you have trouble getting through and rest assured we will try to connect you as soon as possible.

-Below is a list of infectious disease outbreaks (e.g. C. difficile, norovirus, influenza) declared at long-term care homes (LTCH) within the Vancouver Coastal Health (VCH) region.
-These include VCH owned and operated, Providence Health Care, Provincial Health Services and contracted facilities.View current outbreaks
+For a list of infectious disease outbreaks (e.g. C. difficile, norovirus, influenza) declared at long-term care homes (LTCH) within the Vancouver Coastal Health (VCH) region, click the button below.
+These include VCH owned and operated, Providence Health Care, Provincial Health Services and contracted facilities..View current outbreaks